seigenbrode/mlops-sagemaker-jenkins-byo/README.md

 ![BYO Workshop Setup](images/ECR-Repo-Push.png)

-6. When you're pipeline reaches the **TrainModel** stage, you can checkout more details about training because we are reaching out to utilize Amazon SageMaker training instances during our training.
+6. When your pipeline reaches the **TrainModel** stage, you can checkout more details about your model training within SageMaker.
+While we use Jenkins to orchestrate the kickoff of our training, we are still utilizing Amazon SageMaker training features &  instances for this step.
 Go To [Amazon SageMaker Training Jobs](https://console.aws.amazon.com/sagemaker/home?region=us-east-1#/jobs).
-You can click on your job and review the details of your training job, check out the monitoring metrics.
+You can click on your job and review the details of your training job as well as check out the system monitoring metrics.

 7. When the pipeline has completed the **TrainStatus** stage, the model has been trained and you will be able to find your deployable model artifact in the S3 bucket we created earlier.
 Go To [S3](https://s3.console.aws.amazon.com/s3/home?region=us-east-1) and find your bucket to view your model artifact: *yourinitials*-jenkins-scitkitbyo-modelartifact